aneldev/dynadux/doc/FAQ.md

 Dynadux is made to create from small to large scale multiple and reusable State Managers.

-A Provider tents to promote one State Management that makes the app a kind of monolithic.
+Provider tents to promote one State Management that makes the app a kind of monolithic.

 The idea is to pass to the children what they need and not a global context.
-So it is not a good practice to pass the whole `store` but break it down and provide only what it is needed!
-In this way you will have small self contained components without the context’s dependency.
-Your application would be splitted easily into small parts.
+So it is not a good practice to pass the whole `store` but break it down and provide only what is needed!
+In this way, you will have small self-contained components without the context’s dependency.
+Your application would be split easily into small parts.

 But again it's up to you if you want to make a global store with a provider.
 Dynadux won't complain.